AlexWidman/widma-DM1595-JS/README.md

 # DM1595 JavaScript exercises

-Your task is to program the data model (including application logic).
+Your task is to program the data model (including application logic) for a "dinner planner" use case.
 The data model contains the abstract data of an interactive application, e.g. the non-graphical part.

 The application logic is:
 - the dinner may have 1 or more guests, the default should be 2